qburst/dashboard-for-socialmedia-trend/README.md

 * Will visualize statistics in the later phase into a dashboard like this

 # Web Platform Technologies considered:
-* Django/Flask
+* Django based API Implementation.
-* Angular based frontend and backend using DRF
+* React based frontend.

 ## Block Diagram